 You’ll notice that there are no coniferous trees on that list and the reason is that none of those woods have sap and resin.

-Those two components are a no-no when it comes to smoking meat.
+Those two components are a no-no for smoking meat since they could make people sick.

 Resinous Wood Leaves Cancer-Causing Carbon Deposits

 The main concern with resinous softwoods like cedar is that they leave behind unburned carbon that becomes carcinogenic when interacting with proteins in food.

 This idea that food smoked using resinous woods against hardwoods increases cancer risk is not new.

 All smoke has a carcinogen called benzopyrene, but softwoods contain far more significant amounts of this substance.
 It reacts with the meat proteins to form cancer-causing compounds.

 When those unburned deposits or carbon are heated, they create smoke, which adheres to your food and creates a massive health risk.
 Thus, burning wood with these planks are not suitable for smoking meat.

 Health tip: Don’t use lighter fluid or similar fuels to light your fire for the same reason.
 Instead, go with twigs and paper and start your coals in the chimney.

 Due to the resin and sap content, cedar plank releases the thick white smoke when it’s burning, and that can create creosote that adheres to your food, ruining the flavor and could make people sick.